-SAT II U.S. History: The Fight for Independence
+SAT Subject Test U.S. History: The Fight for Independence

 Throughout the revolutionary period, you see attempts by various people and groups to control and rebel.
 Some of these trial administrations worked, and some didn't.
 But the important point is that the American colonies ended up creating an entirely new and unprecedented system of government that continues to survive today.